knowit/snappysense/aws-iot-backend/DESIGN.md

   classes), LOCATION (for known locations where devices can reside), and FACTOR (for the types of things that can be measured).

-- The database has a dynamic tables OBSERVATIONS (for the most recent sensor readings for each device) and will in the future have a table for aggregate data.
+- The database has a dynamic tables OBSERVATION (for the most recent sensor readings for each device) and will in the future have a table for aggregate data.

 The tables are described in detail [`DATA-MODEL.md`](DATA-MODEL.md).